guilhemmarchand/trackme/docs/compatibility.rst

 Splunk compatibility
 ####################

-This is application is compatible with Splunk 7.2.x and later.
+This application is compatible with Splunk 7.2.x and later.

-Previous main branch of TrackMe (V1.1.x) was compatible starting from 7.0.x, which changed from 7.2.x due to usage of the mcollect command.
+The previous main branch of TrackMe (V1.1.x) was compatible with Splunk versions starting from Splunk 7.0.x, which changed from 7.2.x due to the usage of the mcollect command.

 Web Browser compatibility
 #########################